nushell/nushell.github.io/book/line_editor.md

 # Reedline, Nu's line editor

-Nushell's line editor [Reedline](https://github.com/nushell/reedline) is a cross platform line reader designed to be modular and flexible.
+Nushell's line editor [Reedline](https://github.com/nushell/reedline) is a cross-platform line reader designed to be modular and flexible.
 The engine is in charge of controlling the command history, validations, completions, hints and screen paint.